aery32/aery32-refguide/source/project_structure.rst

     #include <aery32/gpio.hh>

 At the moment Aery32 Software Framework uses only the C++ namespaces.
-The benefits of using namespace is that you can omit the "*aery_*"" prefix in the function calls.
+The benefits of using namespace is that you can omit the "*aery_*" prefix in the function calls.
 This has been demonstrated below

 .. code-block:: c
     :linenos: